catduckgnaf/springboard-dev/README.md

 Postgres 14.10 by default! \
 username: postgres \
 password: postgres1234 \
-db: postgresdb
-pgadmin: pgadmin@springboard.dev
-pgadmin password: pgadmin1234

 ## to start postgres:

 1. sudo service postgresql start \
 2. sudo su postgres ## (Ignore the error message) \
 3. psql
 4. profit

 ## PGAdmin

 Are you a windows user who is jealous of the videos where Colt has the Postgres app?
-Great news, PGAadmin is installed and even better it is already configured to work with the postgres database. https://www.pgadmin.org/
+Great news, PGAadmin is installed and even better it is already configured to work with the postgres database.

-type pgadmin4 in the terminal and it will open up in your browser.
+pgadmin: pgadmin@springboard.dev
+pgadmin password: pgadmin1234
+go to http://127.0.0.1:8888/ and login with the credentials above.

 ## Node JS